AD-Archer/ytdl-app/README.md

 ### For Users (Just want to download)

-1. Download the latest executable from [Releases](../../releases)
+1. **Download the latest executable from [Releases](../../releases)**
+   - Choose your platform: `ytdl-app-windows.zip`, `ytdl-app-macos.zip`, or `ytdl-app-linux.zip`

-2. Double-click to run (or `./ytdl-app` on Linux/macOS)
+2. **Extract and run based on your platform:**

+   **🪟 Windows:**
+   - Extract the ZIP file
+   - Double-click `main.exe`
+   - If Windows shows "Windows protected your PC" warning:
+     - Click "More info" → "Run anyway"
+     - Or right-click the file → Properties → Unblock → OK

+   **🍎 macOS:**
+   - Extract the ZIP file
+   - Right-click `main` → "Open" (don't double-click!)
+   - If macOS shows "cannot be opened because it is from an unidentified developer":
+     - Go to System Preferences → Security & Privacy → General
+     - Click "Open Anyway" next to the blocked app message
+   - Alternative: Run in Terminal: `chmod +x main && ./main`

+   **🐧 Linux:**
+   - Extract the ZIP file
+   - Open Terminal in the extracted folder
+   - Make executable: `chmod +x main`
+   - Run: `./main`

+3. **Use the app:**
-3. Enter a YouTube URL
+   - Enter a YouTube URL
-4. Select your preferred quality
+   - Select your preferred quality
-5. Choose download location
+   - Choose download location
-6. Click Download!
+   - Click Download!

 ### For Developers (Want to build/modify)